nuzonnah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes group owner for a file
+changes onwer and group owner for all files and directories in working dir